 - Restart the system.

 - Enable Firewall & Block SMB Ports.
 Always keep your firewall enabled, and if you need to keep SMBv1 enabled, then just modify your firewall configurations to block access to SMB ports over the Internet.
-The protocol operates on TCP ports 137, 139, and 445, and over UDP ports 137 and 138.
+The protocol operates on TCP ports 137, 139, and 445 and over UDP ports 137 and 138.

-The vulnerability seen so far is, however, a clear indicator for the need for an up game.
-It is a wake-up call for the aspiring IT professionals especially from Africa (Africa is extremely deficient of cyber-intelligent organisms, robots inclusive).
-Since this widely spread ransomware attack is neither the first nor the last one to hit users worldwide, prevention is always the key to protect against such malware threats.
+The vulnerability seen so far is, however, a clear indicator of the need for an up game.
+It is a wake-up call for aspiring IT professionals, especially from Africa (Africa is extremely deficient in cyber-intelligent organisms, robots inclusive).
+Since this widely spread ransomware attack is neither the first nor the last one to hit users worldwide, prevention is always the key to protecting against such malware threats.